 This kind of financial stress puts a huge burden on both the family and the individual.
 Many family relationships break down as a result of problem gambling, and children are often the innocent victims of the emotional distress created within the home.
 Those suffering from a gambling addiction additionally endure physical health issues such as ulcers, stomach problems, headaches, and insomnia due to stress.
 People with problematic gambling issues are also more likely to abuse drugs and alcohol, which can lead to further devastating effects.

 Similar to other behavioral addictions, therapists have found that compulsive gamblers respond positively to pharmacological and psychosocial treatment.
-Opioid antagonists, such as naltrexone, are commonly used to help reduce cravings and increase impulse control.
-Cognitive behavioral therapy has shown to be particularly effective in addressing gambling addictions, as it teaches resisting and changing habits, as well as identifying the underlying cause of addiction.
+Cognitive behavioral therapy has shown to be particularly effective in addressing gambling addictions, as it teaches relapse prevention skills and how to change habits, as well as identifying the underlying cause of addiction.
 Additionally, support groups and 12-step programs, like Gamblers Anonymous, are helpful as they offer judgment-free support for fellow recovering gambling addicts.

-If you believe that you or a loved one may have a gambling addiction, it may be time to seek professional help.
+If you believe that you or a loved one may have a gambling addiction, it may be time to seek help.
 There’s no reason to spend another day struggling with addiction.
 There are countless treatment facilities out there equipped to specifically help with gambling addictions.
 Many good and moral people just like yourself struggle with the exact same problem; that also means there are tried-and-true solutions that you are more than capable of taking full advantage of.

 Jena Hilliard earned her Bachelor’s of Arts degree from the University of Central Florida in English Literature.
 She has always had a passion for literature and the written word.
 Upon graduation, Jena found her purpose in educating the public on addiction and helping those that struggle with substance dependency find the best treatment options available.